 Apple announced macOS Mojave, the latest version of their desktop operating system, at WWDC 2018.
-This new major update will ship with updates like dark mode, desktop stacks, updates to Finder and Quick Look, new screenshot tool, News, Stocks and Home apps, redesigned Mac App Store and a bunch of privacy and security enhancements. macOS 10.14 is currently in developer testing, while a public beta is expected by the end of June.
+This new major update will ship with updates like dark mode, desktop stacks, updates to Finder and Quick Look, new screenshot tool, new Stocks, News, Voice Memos and Home apps, dynamic wallpapers, redesigned Mac App Store and a bunch of privacy and security enhancements. macOS 10.14 is currently in developer testing, while a public beta is expected by the end of June.
 If you have an Apple developer account or are interested as an enthusiast, here is how you can download and install macOS Mojave developer beta on your Mac and test the new features.

 The new update is around 2.25 GB in size.
 If you already have macOS Mojave developer beta installed, go to System Preferences > Software Update to download beta 11.
 Otherwise, follow our guide to download and install it to your Mac.

 Before we start, make sure that you backup your Mac.
 The best way to do this is to use Time Machine, which is a built-in Mac feature.
 You would need an external hard drive with capacity equal to or more than your Mac’s storage.
 Connect it to your Mac, go to System Preferences > Time Machine and select it as your backup disk.
 The first backup always takes the longest so it is best to do this when you don’t need to use your Mac.

 Download macOS Mojave Developer Beta 11

 - Now that we have the mandatory backup out of the way, it’s time for the fun stuff.
 The first step: sign up for an Apple Developer account.
 This will cost you $99/year.
 If you do not want to spend the money, you can download the macOS Mojave beta access utility from here.

 Once logged in, head over to Downloads and look for macOS Mojave 10.14 beta.
 Download the beta access utility to your computer.